 Wine expert, Rebecca Dunphy, unveils the delight of serving wild venison with the best wine that will perfect the meal.

-She has chosen a wonderful organic, no sulphur added wine, to go with chef, Paul Webbe’s roast loin of wild venison, with cassis sauce and poached pear.
+She has chosen a wonderful organic, no sulphur added wine.
+This is to go with chef, Paul Webbe’s roast loin of wild venison, with cassis sauce and poached pear.
 Delicious.
 The gamey flavours and lean qualities of wild venison love sweetness, but don’t like harsh tannins, so she prefers fruit driven wines with soft tannins, but not so rich that they dominate the dish.
 She has just the wine – Santa Tresa’s Nero d’Avola, from Sicily, available at organic specialists Vintage Roots.

 Nero d’Avola is Sicily’s red grape, which can make rich, rustic wines to elegant perfumed wines at cooler higher altitudes.
 This is on the rustic side and has intense sweet/savoury dark fruits with a hint of fresh black pepper.